EnergizedProtection/unblock/README.md

 ## Disclaimer

-Energized Protection unBlock Lists are basically `whitelists` files to unblock access of legit domains.
+Energized Protection unBlock Lists are basically `whitelist` files to unblock access of legit domains.
 If you don't know how it works, nothing to worry about!
-Because this wouldn't break you internet usage experience alongside your device! :P
+Because this wouldn't break you internet usage experience alongside your device!

 ## License